Mortgages for over 50s

 Typically, the closer you get to retirement, the more concerned lenders become about your ability to repay your loan.

-However, as life expectancy has risen and more people work later in life, many providers have become flexible about lending to older borrowers and extended their maximum mortgage age limit.
+However, as life expectancy has risen and more people work later in life, many providers have become flexible about lending to older borrowers and extending their maximum mortgage age limit.

 This means getting accepted for a mortgage should be relatively straightforward for over-50s, though you may need to give details about your pension and some providers will limit the maximum term.